Al Horford's Success and Achievements in Timeline

 On February 12, 2016, Al Horford was named to replace the injured Chris Bosh on the 2016 Eastern Conference All-Star team, marking his fourth All-Star selection.

-On February 4, 2018, Al Horford made a 15-foot fadeaway jumper at the buzzer to secure a narrow 97–96 victory for the Celtics over the Portland Trail Blazers, finishing with 22 points and 10 rebounds.
+On February 4, 2018, Al Horford made a 15-foot fadeaway jumper at the buzzer to lift the Celtics to a 97–96 victory over the Portland Trail Blazers, finishing with 22 points and 10 rebounds.

-On May 29, 2022, Al Horford reached the NBA Finals for the first time in his 15-year career as the Celtics defeated the Miami Heat in Game 7 of the Eastern Conference Finals.
-He became the first Dominican to reach the NBA Finals.
+On May 29, 2022, Al Horford reached the NBA Finals for the first time in his 15-year career as the Celtics defeated the Miami Heat 100–96 in Game 7 of the Eastern Conference Finals.

 September 12, 2024: Visited Dominican Republic with Larry O'Brien Trophy

-On September 12, 2024, Al Horford visited the Dominican Republic with the Larry O'Brien Trophy, becoming the first of his countrymen to do so.
-He was also awarded the Order of Merit of Duarte, Sánchez and Mella.
+On September 12, 2024, Al Horford visited the Dominican Republic with the Larry O'Brien Trophy, the first of his countrymen to do so.

-In 2024, Al Horford won his first NBA title after playing 186 career playoff games, the second-most all-time.
+In 2024, Al Horford won his first NBA title after playing 186 career playoff games without one, the second most all-time.

-In 2024, Al Horford won the NBA championship as a player for the Boston Celtics.
+In 2024, Al Horford won the NBA championship with the Boston Celtics.

-On February 21, 2025, Al Horford’s #42 was retired at Grand Ledge High School.
-He became only the second member of the Grand Ledge High School Athletics Hall of Fame to also have their number retired.
+On February 21, 2025, Al Horford’s #42 was retired at Grand Ledge High School, making him only the second member of the Grand Ledge High School Athletics Hall of Fame to also have his number retired.